GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/options/index.md

 ### Embedded options {:#embedded_options }

 Embedded options allows users to adjust extension options without navigating away from the extensions management page inside an embedded box.
-To declare an embedded options, register the HTML file under the `options_ui` field in the extension manifest, with the `open_in_tab` key set to false.
+To declare embedded options, register the HTML file under the `"options_ui"` field in the extension manifest, with the `open_in_tab` key set to false.

+{% Label %}manifest.json:{% endLabel %}

 ```json
 {